 Citadel sites were protected from invasion through natural and man-made fortification.
 In addition to thick walls, the sites were protected by controlled access.
 Entrance to the site was through one or two large gates, and the pathway into the main part of the citadel was often controlled by more gates or narrow passageways.
 Since citadels had to protect the area's people in times of warfare, the sites were equipped for sieges.
 Deep water wells, storage rooms, and open space for livestock and additional citizens allowed a city to access basic needs while being protected during times of war.

-The citadel site of Tiryns, another example of Mycenaean fortification, was a hill fort with occupation ranging back 7000 years.
+The citadel site of Tiryns, another example of Mycenaean fortification, was a hill fort that has been occupied over the course of 7000 years.
 It reached its height between 1400 and 1200 BCE, when it was one of the most important centers of the Mycenaean world.
 Its most notable features were its palace, its Cyclopean tunnels, its walls, and its tightly controlled access to the megaron and main rooms of the citadel.

 Just a few gates provide access to the hill but only one path leads to the main site.
 This path is narrow and protected by a series of gates that could be opened and closed to trap invaders.
 The central megaron is easy to locate, and it is surrounded by various palatial and administrative rooms.
 The megaron is accessed through a courtyard that is decorated on three sides with a colonnade.

 The famous megaron has a large reception hall, the main room of which had a throne placed against the right wall and a central hearth bordered by four wooden columns that served as supports for the roof.
 It was laid out around a circular hearth surrounded by four columns.
 Although individual citadel sites varied to a degree, their overall uniformity allows us to compare design elements easily.
 For example, the hearth of the megaron at the citadel of Pylos provides an idea of how its counterpart at Tiryns appears.